xullnn/ls_pull_over_push/120/answers.md

 ```

 - no
-  - though setter method is the only exception which accepts a reciever, but
+  - though setter method is the only exception which accepts a receiver, but
-    - the reciever must exactly be `self`
+    - the receiver must exactly be `self`
-    - anyother variables pointing to current instance are not acceptted even they are pointing to the same thing as `self`
+    - any other variables pointing to current instance are not acceptted even they are pointing to the same thing as `self`

 Then how about this?